alt3/chef-phpcs/README.md

 # Supported Platforms

-This cookbook is test-kitchen tested against the following platforms:
+This cookbook has been kitchen-tested against the following platforms:

 - ubuntu-14.04